Drones, thermal scanners scour China Eastern crash site

 “We are working with the Department of State to address those issues with the Chinese government before any travel will be determined,” it told AFP Thursday in a statement.

-There was a second co-pilot on board, with more than 550 hours of flight time – all three were in good health with no known personal problems.
+There was a second co-pilot on board, with more than 550 hours of flight time and all three were in good health with no known personal problems.